A Weierstrass Representation Formula for Discrete Harmonic Surfaces: Convergence of discrete harmonic surfaces to a minimal surface

 For a given discrete harmonic surface $X\colon M \to \R^3$, we have a sequence of topological discrete surfaces $M_n$ by the Goldberg--Coxeter subdivisions in $\C$.
 In this section, we take twice of this process to construct $M_n$ from $M_{n+1}$ so that it looks like a homothety of multiplier $1/4$ in each subdivision step and all faces (polygonals) in $M_n$ become the homothetic polygons multiplied with $1/4$ in $M_{n+1}$.

 Given a holomorphic function $g$ on $\C$, a holomorphic quadratic differential $q_n$ of each $M_n$ is uniquely determined by $g$ up to scalar multiplicity.
-Because the Goldberg--Coxeter subdivisions are homothety and $M_n$ converges to $\C$ in the Hausdorff topology (i.e. $\cup M_n$ is dense in $\C$), we can construct $q_n$ consistently and a differential form $q$ on $\C$ so that $q_n$ is a restriction of $q$.
+Because the Goldberg--Coxeter subdivisions are homothety and $M_n$ converges to $\C$ in the Hausdorff topology (i.e., $\bigcup M_n$ is dense in $\C$), we can construct $q_n$ consistently and a differential form $q$ on $\C$ so that $q_n$ is a restriction of $q$.
 The classical holomorphicity of $q$ follows from the discrete holomorphicity.

-When we take the Goldberg--Coxeter subdivision, then $\lambda_n = 4^{-n} \lambda$ and then by similar argument in theorem \ref{homothety}, we show \begin{corollary} For a given discrete harmonic surface with holomorphic data $g$ and $q$, we construct a sequence of discrete harmonic surfaces which smoothly converges to a classical minimal surface with the holomorphic data $g$ and $q$. \end{corollary}
+When we take the Goldberg--Coxeter subdivision, then $\lambda_n = 4^{-n} \lambda$ and then by similar argument in Theorem~\ref{homothety}, we have the statement.

+\begin{Corollary} For a given discrete harmonic surface with holomorphic data $g$ and $q$, we construct a sequence of discrete harmonic surfaces which smoothly converges to a classical minimal surface with the holomorphic data~$g$ and~$q$. \end{Corollary}